 - Up to 12 months in county jail, and/or

 - $50 to $750 in fines

 However, the court may instead impose the following, lighter penalty for drug use:

 - Possibly 120 days in jail (or 180 days in jail for a 3rd or subsequent offense); and

-Possessing up to 4 grams of ecstasy is a level 1 drug misdemeanor.
+Knowingly possessing up to 4 grams of ecstasy is a level 1 drug misdemeanor in Colorado.
 Penalties include: